iluwatar/java-design-patterns/transaction-script/README.md

 **Programmatic example**

-Our programmatic example is about booking hotel rooms.
+Our Transaction Script pattern in Java example is about booking hotel rooms.

 The `Hotel` class takes care of booking and cancelling room reservations.